pafmoura/Eiffel-Bike-Corp/bike-api/user_stories.md

 * **US_02:** As an Employee, I want to offer my bike for rent so that other university members can rent it.
 * **US_03:** As EiffelBikeCorp, I want to offer company bikes for rent so that customers can rent bikes even when no private bikes are available.

-## SEARCHING, RENTING, PAYING, RETURNING
+## SEARCHING, RENTING, WAITING LIST, PAYING, RETURNING

 * **US_04:** As a Customer, I want to search for bikes available for rent so that I can quickly find a suitable bike.
 * **US_05:** As a Customer, I want to rent a bike so that I can use it for my commute or daily needs.